SurPun/AWS-Developer-Associate/Section 20 AWS Monitoring & Audit: ClodWatch, X-Ray and CloudTrail/Notes.md

 - Processes (total, dead, bloqued, idle, running, sleep)
 - Swap Space (free, used, used %)
 - Reminder: out-of-the box metrics for EC2 — disk, CPU, network (high level)

+# 247. CloudWatch Logs - Metric Filters

+CloudWatch Logs Metric Filter

+- CloudWatch Logs can use filter expressions
+ - For example, find a specific IP inside of a log
+ - Or count occurrences of ERROR’ in your logs
+ - Metric filters can be used to trigger alarms

+- Filters do not retroactively filter data.
+Filters only publish the metric data points for events that happen after the filter was created.

+- Ability to specify up to 3 Dimensions for the Metric Filter (optional)